San Marcos River Tubing Rafting and Kayaking

 All About the San Marcos

-The San Marcos river is a host some of the cleanest water you can find, anywhere.
+The San Marcos river is a host to some of the cleanest water you can find, anywhere.
 The water from its spring-fed source is 10 times cleaner than EPA standards for drinking water!

 The usual float is one mile, though it's possible to float longer with a do-it-yourself toobing trip.
 When you're done, you can make a quick 10 minute walk back to the beginning and toob it again, or catch a shuttle back, operated by the Lions Club of San Marcos.